+The work of Allan et al.~\citep{allan2025rough} is the closest to ours.
+They construct a robust filter using non-geometric (It\^o) rough paths and new results on discontinuous RDEs.
+Our geometric approach via Stratonovich and Marcus integrals leads to several structural differences:

+\begin{enumerate} \item \textit{Separability.} In~\citep{allan2025rough}, the separability condition \cite[Assumption~5.12]{allan2025rough} requiring the jump coefficients to factor as $f(t,X_t,Y_t,x)=\sum_i h^i(t,X_t,Y_t)\,g^i(t,x)$ is needed in both the finite and infinite jump regimes.
+While the Weierstrass approximation theorem guarantees that such factorisations are dense, there is no guarantee that the limit function yields a robust filter.
+We eliminate this assumption entirely in the finite-activity case (Section~\ref{sec:Finite}): the jump discontinuities contribute paths of finite variation that can be controlled directly, without forming a rough-path lift of the jump driver.

+\item \textit{Pathwise convergence.} Since It\^o integrals converge only in probability and are non-anticipative, the approach of~\citep{allan2025rough} requires knowledge of the law of the driving noise.
+Our Stratonovich and Marcus integrals, being limits of ordinary integrals against smooth approximations (Wong--Zakai), provide pathwise convergence guarantees.
+The geometric rough-path lift of the observation can therefore be constructed directly from discrete samples without knowledge of the underlying probability measure.

-{Finally, note that} the Stratonovich and Marcus lifts of semimartingales form geometric rough paths~\cite{friz2012} that satisfy both the shuffle product identity and Chen's relation, {implying that non-linear functionals of the path can be expressed as linear combinations of the signatures of the path~\cite{chevyrev2016primer}}.
-This potentially offers considerable advantage in numerically computing the filter.
-The It\^o lift, on the other hand, leads to a non-geometric rough path. {While there is an analog to Chen's relation for branched rough paths, the combinatorial structure is rather more complicated than in the geometric setting (see \cite[Theorem 4.1]{gubinelli2010ramification})}.
+\item \textit{Geometric structure.} The Stratonovich and Marcus lifts produce geometric rough paths~\citep{friz2012}, which satisfy the shuffle product identity and Chen's relation.
+Consequently, nonlinear functionals of the observation path admit representations as linear combinations of its signature~\citep{chevyrev2016primer}, opening a route to efficient numerical approximation of the filter.
+By contrast, the It\^o lift of~\citep{allan2025rough} yields non-geometric (branched) rough paths whose algebraic structure is considerably more involved~\citep{gubinelli2010ramification}.
+Furthermore, the flows generated by Stratonovich and Marcus integrals are diffeomorphisms~\cite[Proposition~4.3]{kurtz1995stratonovich}, making our framework directly extensible to signal--observation models on manifolds---a setting in which It\^o calculus is cumbersome due to the failure of the chain rule. \end{enumerate}

-The paper is organized as follows.
-In Section \ref{sec:notation}, we introduce the notation and present some definitions.
-In Section \ref{sec:Robust Filter}, we present the robust stochastic filtering problem in a general form.
-In Section \ref{sec:Flows}, following Davis~\cite{davis1987pathwise} for the case of a continuous semimartingale, we consider a one-dimensional observation model (in our jump-diffusion type setting) and demonstrate how flows can be used to show robustness of the filter.
-In Section \ref{sec:Finite}, we revert to the the multidimensional setting and assume that the signal and observation have finitely many jumps in any compact time interval and use continuous rough flows to show robustness.
-Finally, in Section \ref{sec:infinite}, we allow the signal and observation processes to have countably infinite jumps on a compact interval (with an additional assumption of separability of the coefficients akin to \cite[Assumption 5.12]{allan2025rough}).